Updated August 21, 2023

 Timesheet in Excel

-Timesheet is a system for recording the number of employee’s time spent on each job.
-In excel, we normally use a timesheet to calculate the employee’s timings like IN and OUT timings, how many hours an employee worked for a day, what is the exact “BREAK” time he has taken.
-In excel, this timesheet will summarize the number of hours worked by each employee; in order to calculate these timings, we can use the timesheet to elaborate it.
+A timesheet is a system for recording the employee’s time spent on each job.
+In Excel, we normally use a timesheet to calculate the employee’s timings like IN and OUT timings, how many hours an employee worked for a day, and the exact “BREAK” time he has taken.
+In Excel, this timesheet will summarize the number of hours worked by each employee; to calculate these timings, we can use the timesheet to elaborate on it.

 How to Create Timesheet Template in Excel?